 Camping facilities with shelters, tent sites, and RV hook-ups are located adjacent to the Historic Site.
 Restaurants, shopping, and other recreational activities are conveniently located nearby.
-The campgrounds are managed by the Town of Bernalillo and can be contacted by phone Monday- Friday 8a.m. to 5p.m.
+The campground is managed by the Town of Bernalillo and can be contacted by phone Monday- Friday 8a.m. to 5p.m.
 (505)-980-8256.
 Or you can CLICK HERE for more information.

 Coronado Historic Site